joshyorko/fetch-repos-bot/README.md

 - `tasks.py` — Main Python file with Robocorp task definitions for producer and consumer.
 - `scripts/` — Helper scripts:
   - `generate_shards_and_matrix.py` — Splits work items into shards and generates the matrix for parallel processing.
-  - `shard_loader.py` — Loads the correct shard for each consumer run.
-  - `fetch_repos.py` — (Assumed) Logic for fetching repositories.
+  - `fetch_repos.py` — Logic for fetching repositories.
 - `devdata/` — Input/output data, environment files, and work items.
 - `output/` — Output directory for artifacts and results.
 - `.github/workflows/` — Contains GitHub Actions workflows:
   - `fetch-repos-matrix.yaml` — Matrix-based producer-consumer workflow for parallel execution.
-  - `fetch-robocorp.yaml` — Standard producer-consumer workflow.
-  - `holotree-vars.yaml` — Workflow for managing RCC holotree variables.
+This is the primary workflow for the bot.
+- `arc-docker/` — Contains files for building a custom GitHub Actions Runner image with pre-installed dependencies:
+  - `Dockerfile` — Defines the Docker image build process, including Node.js, Playwright, and Robocorp RCC.
+  - `conda.yaml` — Conda environment specification for the Docker image, ensuring necessary Python packages are available.
+  - `robot.yaml` — Robocorp robot configuration specific to the Docker environment, if needed.
+  - `values.yaml` — Configuration values, potentially for deploying the runner in a Kubernetes environment (e.g., defining resources, image name).

 ---